shelchkov/simple-table-react/README.md

 ```

 DataTable also receives optional functions: handleRowClick, getCellColor and getValue.
 Component that Actions function returns will be placed at the right of every row.

+## Styles customisation

+Styles can be added to css classses `simple-table` and `simple-table-cell` (can be used to style text and border color).
+Note that getCellColor will overwrite text color, so you will need to add `!important`.